CSC591-MASE-ASA/x9115asa/hw/code/9/Readme.md

   2. If the other candidate dominates the frontier candidate, swap
   3. If no relation, add the other candidate to the frontier

 Do this 100,000 times.
 At the end a pareto frontier is obtained.
 The validity of the pareto front is checked by counting how many good picks (case 1) versus total number of picks.
-It was found to be between 80%-95% in most cases.
+It was found to be good between 80%-95% in most cases.

 Once the pareto frontier is obtained, the hypervolume ratio is the ratio of candidates not in the pareto frontier to the total number of candidates.
 The spread of the frontier is a vector of objectives, the values of which are the difference between the 75th and 25th percentile of the values of that objective for every candidate in the frontier.

 Early termination is implemented using a12 for every 2 eras of 100 generations each.
 Using the standard threshold of 0.56, if the a12 value of the 2 eras is more than 0.56 , the algorithm is terminated.